-- For each location in Table J.2, determine whether the location error is less than 1, 5 or 10 km and flag the list accordingly. - For each location in Table J.2, use the time of the beacon first burst of the corresponding sequence, and the time stamp of the location information to calculate the time elapsed between beacon activation and the production of all locations less than each threshold (1, 5, and 10 km). - Derive the mean value of the time elapsed between beacon activation and the production of a location. - Populate copies of Table 4.6 and specify the number of MEOLUT satellite channels, the test period and beacon simulator position.
+- a) For each location in Table J.2, determine whether the location error is less than 1, 5 or 10 km and flag the list accordingly. - b) For each location in Table J.2, use the time of the beacon first burst of the corresponding sequence, and the time stamp of the location information to calculate the time elapsed between beacon activation and the production of all locations less than each threshold (1, 5, and 10 km). - c) Derive the mean value of the time elapsed between beacon activation and the production of a location. - d) Populate copies of Table 4.6 and specify the number of MEOLUT satellite channels, the test period and beacon simulator position.

-Time to First Location (Mean Value in seconds):

-Number of MEOLUT Satellite Channels:

-Beaco7n Simulator Location:

-Time of First Transmission:
+Time to First Location (Mean Value in seconds): Number of MEOLUT Satellite Channels: Beaco7n Simulator Location: Time of First Transmission:

 Slot No DOP Value (slot average) () JDOP Value (slot average) () Tx Power (dBm) Error less than 1 km Error less than 5 km Error less than 10 km Number of locations with error less than 10 km Total number of locations generated

 Slot 1 37

 Slot 2 33

 Slot 3 37

 ...

 Slot 48 33

-Table 4.6: T-4 Time to First Location
+Table 4.7: T-4 Time to First Location

-Note (): define the method to calculate the slot average of the JDOP/DOP value which could be expected from an operational MEOSAR system with first generation beacons.
+Note (): define the method to calculate the slot average of the JDOP/DOP value

+The results should indicate whether the MEOSAR system is providing locations that are accurate enough for effective operational use and illustrate the level of performance which could be expected from an operational MEOSAR system with first generation beacons.
 The data collected as per Annex J could be further analysed to determine the success rate of the quality factor recorded with each solution.